michael-carter-projects/Art-Translated/README.md

     wikiart-script.py  - downloads, names, and sorts images wikiart-output.png - screenshot of console output

-**3:** Write CSV for AutoML
+**3:** Write CSV files for AutoML

-    This is a series of python scripts used to train 4 different AutoML models which will be implemented as a 'classification tree' in the React Native app (5).
+    This is a series of python scripts that write .csv files which are used to train different AutoML models that will be implemented as a 'classification tree' in the React Native app (5).

     write_rvf_s.py - used to train an ML model that determines if an image belongs to a 'realey' movement or a 'fakey' movement (s for single label classification)